ZONESTAR3D/Z8P/Z8P-MK2/2-Operation_Guide/Bed_Auto_Leveling/readme.md

 ##### Step 4: Repeat Step 3 and do 2 ~ 3 rounds, until all of the four corners at the same height.
 ![](1.png)

-### Catch Probe Z offset
+### Step:two: Catch Probe Z offset
 Do **Prepare>> Bed Leveling>>Catch Z-Offset** to get the **Probe Z Offset** before doing bed auto leveling.
 ![](3.png)
 :warning: Do ***Control>> Configure>> Auto Leveling*** to turn on **bed auto leveling feature** if you didn't see this menu.
 ![](2.png)
 :warning: If the bed leveling sensor can't probing the hotbed before Z ENDSTOP is triggered, it will shows "probing fail" on LCD screen.
-The reason maybe because: ①the installation postion of bed leveling sensor is too height, ②bed leveling sensor don't connect well with control board or even ③bed leveling sensor is burn out.
+The reason maybe because: :one: The installation postion of bed leveling sensor is too height, ②bed leveling sensor don't connect well with control board or even ③bed leveling sensor is burn out.
 ##### :pushpin: What is "Probe Z Offset"?
 **"Probe Z Offset"** indicates that when the sensor sensed the hot bed, the distance between the nozzle and the Z axis absolute zero point.
 If the sensor is installed correctly, the nozzle is always above the hot bed when the sensor sensed the hot bed, so **Probe Z Offset** is always a negative value.
 Since the sensing distance of each PL-08N sensor is different, and the actual installation height of PL-08N is also different, the **Probe Z Offset** of each machine is different too.

-### Bed Leveling
+### Step:three: Bed Leveling
 After completing the above steps, we have a reliable sensor to measure the hotbed surface and already set all its parameters.
 Now we need the machine to make a comprehensive measurement of the surface of the hot bed, so as to get a data sheet of the hot bed height on the surface.
 Do **Prepare>> Bed Leveling>>Auto Leveling**
 ![](4.png)
 After measure done, the state of Auto leveling on Leveling menu will change from **--NA---** to **Actived**.

-### Verification
+### Step:four: Verification
 Now you can try to print a test file to verfiy the bed auto leveling result.
 Steps as below:
 1. Copy **[level_test_310.gcode :arrow_down:](./level_test_310.zip)** to SD card and print it from SD card (Fig 1).
 2. When printing started, double click (click twice in one second) the knob to open Baby Z offset menu (Fig 2).